 Nick Fury is the head of S.H.I.E.L.D., a technologically very sophisticated

-young by a special chemical formula.
-The only visible scar of his days
+relatively young by a special chemical formula.
+The only visible scar

 The figure is superb.
 Fury is dressed in a traditional SHIELD uniform.